oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

 ## Task 2: Develop an Invoice Tracking page using Cards

-In this task, you create an Invoice Tracking page featuring the Cards Region, which displays the uploaded image or PDF file.
+In this task, you'll create an Invoice Tracking page featuring the Cards Region, which displays the uploaded image or PDF file.

 1. Navigate to **Application ID**.